Effective Bird Control is Vital.

 Pest birds cost individuals & businesses millions of dollars each year in clean-up expenses, repairs, & damaged equipment.
 Large individual companies are spending in the six-figure range.

-Birds are destructive to property, equipment, and products.
-They interfere with operations in many ways, endangering themselves & workers – pest birds entangle themselves in machinery, block ventilation ducts, cause fires, peck holes in roofing and utility poles, bring down power lines, & cause hazardous or even fatal aircraft bird strikes.
+Property Damage: Birds are destructive to property, equipment, & products.
+They interfere with operations in many ways, endangering themselves & workers – pest birds entangle themselves in machinery, block ventilation ducts, cause fires, peck holes in roofing & utility poles, bring down power lines, & cause hazardous or even fatal aircraft bird strikes.

 Birds are known to carry over 60 transmissible diseases – some potentially fatal.
 Bird droppings help to spread disease when fecal dust enters living areas or when someone enters contaminated spaces & starts breathing in fungal spores.